FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Email is the best and the cheapest mode of communication that i can use extensively for password reset , verification of credentials , user login , frequent updates and communication.
 - SMS can be used for crucial services eg rapid payment responses.

-### CODE SPLITTING

-- I am currently experiencing screen freeze and just too many barriers which can be solved by putting code splitting according to role.....
-With a tutor , the student and admin pages do not need to be loaded at first render...
-- There must be a way to carry this optimization in react using vite....
-Moving to a new metaframework for this is just too expensive....
-- I need to find a balance as to what i code split and what i load at first render.....
-Coz remember even react-query has its way of showing skeletons while loading.

 ### SENDING AND INTEPRETING STATUS AND ANY DATA FROM BACKEND

 - Remember there are only two major sides to requests and responses.....
 For requests , our crucial information is in the `req.body` whereas for responses , our crucial information is in the `res.data`